Configuring Authentication against Active Directory

 }

-and add the following text for testing purposes only to the top of the users file.
+and add the following text for testing

 Start the server using radiusd -X, and wait for the debugging text to stop scrolling by.
 If all goes well, you should see the following text: